Bag-Labs/greenhouse-job-board/README.txt

 = 2.8.0 =
 * Add interactive department and location filter.
 * Update messaging and description text to be more helpful.
-* Clean up codebase more in alignment with WordPress Coding Standards.
+* Clean up codebase to be more in alignment with WordPress Coding Standards.
 * Ensure sanitizing and escaping input and output from database and api for better security.
 * Add opt-in feature to track usage via anonymous analytics data.
+* Add custom accordion template option.

 = 2.7.2 =
 * Fix bug with department filter not firing properly when not in debug mode.